-LCI Radiation Oncology clinics host trainees in radiation therapy and medical dosimetry and is actively planning to launch a medical physics residency program offering (CAMPEP-approval pending) in 2023.
-A Medical Dosimetry Training Program that physicists can participate in will also launch in 2023.
+LCI Radiation Oncology clinics host trainees in radiation therapy and medical dosimetry and has launched a medical physics residency program offering (CAMPEP-approval pending) in July of 2023.
+A Medical Dosimetry Training Program that physicists can participate in also launched in May of 2023.
 Interested candidates join a collaborative environment where physicists work across facilities on projects impacting patients network-wide.

 Works collaboratively with radiation oncologists, medical dosimetrists, and radiation therapists to provide technical expertise in treatment planning, patient setup, and treatment delivery.

 Performs quality assurance checks based on industry standards on all equipment including, but not limited to, linear accelerators; CT scanners; treatment planning systems; and brachytherapy sources and equipment per AAPM recommendations and regulatory requirements.

 Maintains a high level of expertise in the use of the treatment planning and treatment delivery hardware and software and performs routine quality assurance checks and peer reviews of treatment plan quality.

 Performs physics chart checks during the course of care for patients under treatment; makes recommendations for policy and procedure updates; and provides oversight for the technical aspects of the treatment delivery process.